Blog written by Allyson Rolph

 Being able to do a tart series of beer has been a fantastic experience.
 Being a passionate brewer of sour, tart and clean beers, I love that I can be a part of creating so much variety at Earth Rider.

-RaspbeCrush has 756 pounds of raspberry puree in the 40BBL batch, or more than a pound and a half per gallon.
+Raspbecrush has many hundreds of pounds of raspberry puree in each 40BBL batch.
 Look for big raspberry aroma and flavor.
 I am very excited to share the beautiful red color, raspberry aroma, and bright tart acidity with you.
 Cheers!